ashishdhodria/terraform-provider-stripe/README.md

 2. Sign in to the stripe account (https://dashboard.stripe.com/login)<br>

 ### API Authentication
-Go to the Developers and then get secret key.<br>
+Go to the Developers -> API Keys -> Standard Keys and select Secret Key.<br>
 This app will provide us with the Secret Key which will be needed to configure our provider and make request. <br>

 ## Building The Provider